TheLocehiliosan/yadm/yadm.md

        yadm.gpg-recipient
               Asymmetrically encrypt files with a gpg public/private key pair.
-              Provice a key ID to encrypt against that public key.
+              Provide  a "key ID" to specify which public key to encrypt with.
+              The key must exist in your public keyrings.
 If  left  blank  or not  provided,  symmetric encryption is used instead.
-This feature is disabled by deafult.
+If set to "ASK", gpg will  interactively  ask  for  recipients.
+See  the ENCRYPTION  section  for more details.
+This feature is disabled by default.

 ## ALTERNATES
        When managing a set of files across different systems, it can be useful